[Updated August 23, 2023]

 15. Robert Toombs House Historic Site

-The Robert Toombs House Historic Site in Washington GA preserves the home of former lawyer and Senator Robert Toombs.
+The Robert Toombs House Historic Site in Washington GA preserves the home of lawyer-turned-Senator Robert Toombs.

 Known for his temper and disheveled appearance, Toombs was a staunch supporter of slavery.
 He often loudly defended his position in the Senate, where he fought to preserve his ideals before the Civil War.

 Toombs served at Secretary of State for Jefferson Davis before resigning over not being chosen as President of the Confederacy.
 Officials feared that his alcoholism and lack of diplomatic skills would pose a problem.